JohannBlaesche/DS-Lab-Failures-in-cellular-apoptosis/README.md

 which defaults to `make all`.

-Alternatively, run the pipeline manually with `apopfail` after having installed the required packages, e.g. with `pip install .`
+Alternatively, run the pipeline manually with `afp` after having installed the required packages, e.g. with `pip install .`

 ## Pipeline CLI arguments